basaks/qmlutil/README.md

 * `qmlutil.xml` - Serialize a python QML structure (dicts + lists) to XML/QuakeML

 Require other python libs
-* `qmlutil.aux.antelope` - Contains converter classes for Antelope CSS databases
+* `qmlutil.plugins.antelope` - Contains converter classes for Antelope CSS databases
-* `qmlutil.aux.xml` - Contains classes for more advanced XML tasks that require libxml2
+* `qmlutil.plugins.xml` - Contains classes for more advanced XML tasks that require libxml2

 Dependencies
 ------------
 There are no deps for core.
-The `aux` (change name to `plugins`) modules have various vendor reqs:
+The `plugins` modules have various vendor reqs:
 * The `antelope` plugin requires the proprietary `antelope` packages and NSL's `curds2` DBAPI driver
 * The `xml` plugin requires the `lxml` package